You propose a new idea in a meeting, and then watch everyone’s faces anxiously to see if they think you sound dumb.

-You leave work a little early to get to the school recital a little late and you worry that your boss is mad AND that the rest of the parents are looking down on you for tardiness.
+You leave work a little early to get to the school recital a little late and you worry your boss is mad AND the rest of the parents are looking down on you for tardiness.

 The bad news is that making everyone happy and controlling what they think about you is literally impossible to accomplish and you will die trying!
 Sorry, but it’s true.

-— Daniela
+– Patty

 I’m Kara Loewentheil.
 Apart from being an Ivy League-educated Master Certified Coach and the author of the New York Times-bestselling book “Take Back Your Brain,” I’m also a former could-be-certified-in-worrying-about-other-people’s-opinions-if-that-was-a-thing.